Germany presses ahead with freedoms for vaccinated people | DW | 03.05.2021

 Those who had not been vaccinated or recovered "would not be treated as another person," at a private event of those who had been, provided they had the adequate protection.

-Under the rules, people who could show they were vaccinated and recovered would be subject to the same regulation as those who have a negative test result.
+The proposals also mean people who can show they are vaccinated and recovered would be subject to the same regulation as those who have a negative test result.
 Such a rule should make it easier for those people to access services such as shopping or visiting a hairdresser.

-Spahn also said that those arriving in Germany from other countries would also not need to show a negative coronavirus test if they had proof of double vaccination.
+Spahn also said that people arriving in Germany from other countries would also not need to show a negative coronavirus test if they had proof of double vaccination.

 The government has also announced plans for proof of vaccination to be shown digitally, on smartphones.
 Those without a smartphone would be able to obtain a printout of the digitally readable vaccination certificate as a QR code on paper.